Swimmer’s Shoulder

 Hip Bursitis

 Bursae are very common structures in the human body.
 They are found in numerous locations including the shoulder, elbow, hip, knee, and foot.
-If a bursa becomes inflamed, the condition is called bursitis.
+Essentially a bursa is a small fluid filled sac that is positioned between prominent bones and soft tissues to help reduce...